 3.4 Can I get the underlying camera hardware schematics and the Linux kernel?

-Yes, you can license the complete stereo camera reference design to get access to hardware schematics and .
+Yes, you can license the complete stereo camera reference design to get access to hardware schematics and the Linux kernel.
 The device driver source is provided along with the evaluation kit.
-Please contact email@example.com for more information.
+Please contact firstname.lastname@example.org for more information.

 3.5 What is the Linux kernel version used?

 As of now, Linux kernel version 2.6.37 is supported. e-con continuously updates the kernel version supported.
 If you need any other kernel version, please contact e-con sales team with more details. e-con can evaluate the feasibility and come back to you with the commercial proposal.